Vince McMahon planned for the dream match between Hulk Hogan and Steve Austin, yet it never came to fruition. Here’s why.

 The Dream Match of Hulk Hogan and Steve Austin, and Why It Never Happened

 As wrestling fans, we sometimes tend to dream up fantasy match scenarios where we put legends of different eras together in a hypothetical match situation and ponder the magical question, "What if?"
-Sometimes we get that dream match, and it doesn’t pan out for one reason or another (take Sting vs. Triple H or Goldberg vs. Undertaker, for example).

 There are other instances where it hits on all cylinders (The Rock vs. Hulk Hogan at WrestleMania X8 comes to mind).
-But of them all, there is one match that has been rumored and talked about over the years but never saw the light of day — Stone Cold Steve Austin vs. Hulk Hogan.
+But of them all, there is one match that has been rumored and talked about over the years but never saw the light of day โ Stone Cold Steve Austin vs. Hulk Hogan.

 So why did Hulk Hogan and Steve Austin never have a one-on-one match?
 Here, in their own words, both men give their reasons.